Cognizant-CDE-Australia/generator-confit/README.md

 ## Features

-- Write code using ES5, ES6+ (using Babel) or TypeScript
+- Write code using ES6+ (using Babel) or TypeScript (pure ES5 support deprecated in Confit v7+)
 - Write plain CSS, SASS/SCSS or Stylus
 - Optional linting of CSS and JS code
 - Unit testing
 - Browser testing
 - Support for releasing code using semantic releasing, conventional commits
-- Supports Angular 1.x and Angular 2.x frameworks
+- Supports Angular 1.x and Angular 2.x frameworks, and more coming (PRs welcome!!!)
 - Sample projects for some configurations (see below)
 - EXTENSIBLE!
 Decorate / extend configurations then re-run `yo confit` to re-generate configuration while preserving your changes (uses tags to identify generated-areas inside files)

 ## Pre-requisites

-- Node 4.x
+- Node 4.x+
-- NPM 3.x (especially for Windows users)
+- NPM 3.9+ (especially for Windows users)

 ## Install